infiniteflight/infiniteflight-docs/get-help/subscriptions.md

 ## What is a Pro Subscription?

-The Infinite Flight Pro Subscription* comes with all in-app purchases unlocked, including any newly added content during the active subscription period.
+The Infinite Flight Pro subscription* comes with all in-app purchases unlocked, including any newly added content during the active subscription period.
 Only items purchased separately will remain available once your subscription expires or is cancelled.